How to Write a Poem: Beginner's Tips from a Published Poet

 Trying out every line against your ear can help you weigh out a choice between synonyms — getting you to notice, say, the watery sound of “glacial”, the brittleness of “icy,” the solidity of “cold”.

-Lauren emphasizes that revising a poem is an open-ended process that requires patience — and a sense of play.
+At the end of the day, even if you write in a well-established form, poetry is about experimenting with language, both written and spoken.
+Lauren emphasizes that revising a poem is thus an open-ended process that requires patience — and a sense of play.

 "Have fun.
 Play.
 Be patient.
 Don’t take it seriously, or do.
 Though poems may look shorter than what you’re used to writing, they often take years to be what they really are.
 They change and evolve.
 The most important thing is to find a quiet place where you can be with yourself and really listen."